211018jwa/training/recaps/week-5-recap.md

 * What is the difference between an implicit and explicit wait?
 * Which type of wait is preferable to use?
 Why?
 * What is the page object model, what is its benefits, and how do we use it with Selenium?
+---
+* What is BDD?
+* What is TDD?
+* What does it mean for BDD to be a superset of TDD?
+* How do we approach development of a feature for an application when utilizing BDD?
+* What are the benefits of BDD?
+* Cucumber is a BDD framework.
+What 3 types of files are important to write and execute tests with Cucumber?
+* What is a feature file?
+* What is a glue code/step definition file?
+* What is the purpose of the Test Runner class?
+* What plugin do we need to install to Spring Tool Suite / Eclipse for running our feature files to generate the gluecode snippets?
+* What english-like language does Cucumber use when we define the feature files?
+* What step keywords does Gherkin utilize for Scenarios?
+* Write an example of a scenario using Given ...
+When ...
+Then (And and But can also be used) for the calculator app
+* What types of parameterization does Cucumber support?
+* What is inline parameterization?
+* What is table parameterization
+* What is scenario outline parameterization?